 Dracula and Van Helsing then spend a significant amount of time in America, where Dracula reinvents himself as an American entrepreneuer named Alexander Grayson.
 Having built a large fortune creating strange and wonderful inventions, “Grayson” now comes to London, promoting his latest invention: “wireless electricity”, an invention which, if accepted, would render the use of coal and oil obsolete for lighting and bankrupt most of the members of the Order.

 I loved this show from beginning to end.
 The backdrop of Victorian England was beautifully arranged, and the complex love triangle between Grayson, Mina and Jonathan was executed perfectly.
-I even enjoyed the plot arc that followed Lucy trying to understand how she felt about Mina (spoiler: it ends badly).
+I even enjoyed the plot arc that followed Lucy trying to understand how she felt about Mina (spoiler: it ends very badly for Lucy).

 And yet, despite the brilliant casting, the complex story and a quickly grown cult following…the show was cancelled after a single season.
 To say I was angry would be an understatement.
 I don’t try new television shows very often for a reason, because when I invest, I go all the way.
 As for why the show was cancelled…if I remember correctly it had something to do with high production costs, and also that the ratings weren’t high enough to justify continuing the series, blah blah, which is all ridiculous because, once again, NBC chose to place this show in the Friday night slot (aka the “kill slot” where shows go to die).
 I don’t know why NBC insists on sabotaging themselves like this, but it is super frustrating.